 This article accompanies the fable

-Fanny Hill aka Memoirs of a Woman of Pleasure, by John Cleland, published in London in 1748-49, is generally regarded as Europe's first erotic novel and there seems little doubt that Casanova would have read it by the time he was in London in 1763.
+Fanny Hill aka Memoirs of a Woman of Pleasure, by John Cleland, written and published in London in 1748-49, is generally regarded as Europe's first erotic novel and there seems little doubt that Casanova would have read it by the time he was in London in 1763.
 Although it might be regarded as tame today, the novel was banned in the U.S. until 1966 and in Britain until 1970.

 In France meanwhile, perhaps the most scandalous work was Histoire de Dom Bougre, portier des Chartreux (bougre = bugger).
 It first appeared in Paris in 1741 and was destroyed and reprinted many times across Europe...
 It told the tale of a

 porter at a Carthusian monastery -- monks and nuns were popular figures in 18th century erotic literature since to depict them this way was doubly scandalous.